Berlin Blockade: Phase 1 (26 June – September 1948)

+Berlin Airlift 40th Anniversary (1983) Official USAF information film reel.

 On 25 June 1948, Clay gave the order to launch Operation Vittles.
 The next day, 32 C-47s lifted off for Berlin hauling 80 tons of cargo, including milk, flour and medicine.
 On 28 June 1948 LeMay appointed Brigadier General Joseph Smith, commander of the installation at Wiesbaden, as the Berlin Airlift Task Force Commander.
-The airlift was named Operation Vittles by the Americans but, the British named it Operation Plane Fare.
+The airlift was named Operation Vittles by the U.S. and Operation Plainfare by the British.
 The first British aircraft flew on 28 June.
 At that time, the airlift was expected to last three weeks.

 On 27 June, Clay cabled William Draper with an estimate of the current situation:

 I have already arranged for our maximum airlift to start on Monday [June 28].
 For a sustained effort, we can use seventy Dakotas [C-47s].
 The number which the British can make available is not yet known, although General Robertson is somewhat doubtful of their ability to make this number available.
 Our two Berlin airports can handle in the neighborhood of fifty additional airplanes per day.
 These would have to be C-47s, C-54s or planes with similar landing characteristics, as our airports cannot take larger planes.
 LeMay is urging two C-54 groups.
 With this airlift, we should be able to bring in 600 or 700 tons a day.
 While 2,000 tons a day is required in normal foods, 600 tons a day (using dried foods to the maximum extent) will substantially increase the morale of the German people and will unquestionably seriously disturb the Soviet blockade.
 To accomplish this, it is urgent that we be given approximately 50 additional transport planes to arrive in Germany at the earliest practicable date, and each day's delay will of course decrease our ability to sustain our position in Berlin.
 Crews would be needed to permit maximum operation of these planes.